ML-Aided Collision Recovery for UHF-RFID Systems: System Model

 \subsection{Received Signal Constellation Points}

 The received baseband signal is complex-valued and contains both in-phase and quadrature components.
 The received signal $s^b(t)$ and its constellation points in I/Q plane for different values of number of tags up to $4$ is illustrated in Fig. \ref{fig4}.
 The first column plots correspond to the amplitudes of both I/Q components of the received signal where second column plots depict the constellation points in I/Q plane.
 One major observation is that for each number of tag we have different amplitude levels which results in higher number of clusters as we increase the number of tags.
 Since we only consider ON-OFF keying, the transmitted symbols can only take values $\pm 1$.
 As a result of that, the cluster centers and signal levels correspond to the distinct combinations of the channel gains, $h_i$, and therefore, we will have $2^R$ different levels and clusters when the number of tags in collision is $R$.
-If we consider only 1 tag scenario, the received signal levels and the cluster centers are simply $\pm h_1$.

 The I/Q diagram of the received signal provides important information about the number of tags under collision.
 Hence, we utilize the I/Q diagram of the constellation points to estimate the number of tags in the proposed recovery algorithm.